Irishbecky91/TheWaggingTailor/README.md

 - As a Site User, I want to be able to easily recover my password in case I forget it so that I can recover access to my account.
 - As a Site User, I want to be able to receive an email confirmation after registering so that I can verify my account registration was successful.
 - As a Site User, I want to be able to easily enter my payment info so that I can check out quickly and with no hassles.
-- As a Site User, I want to be able to receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records.
 - As a Site User, I want to be able to have a personalised user profile so that I can view my order history and order confirmations and save my payment information.
 ##### **Details**
 - As a Site User, I want to be able to view a list of products so that I can select some to purchase.